 Shakira received her BA from San Francisco State University, Urban Studies Program, her MPA from New York University: Robert F. Wagner Graduate School of Public Services, and is currently a doctoral candidate at University of Maryland, College Park, School of Public Health.

-The National Crittenton Foundation advances the self-empowerment, health, economic security and civic engagement of girls and young women impacted by violence, childhood adversity, and trauma.
-TNCF and its twenty-six Crittenton family of agencies provide services and advocacy for over 130,000 girls and young women annually, in more than 31 states and the District of Columbia.
+National Crittenton advances the self-empowerment, health, economic security and civic engagement of girls and young women impacted by violence, childhood adversity, and trauma.
+National Crittenton and its twenty-six Crittenton family of agencies provide services and advocacy for over 130,000 girls and young women annually, in more than 31 states and the District of Columbia.
 Our belief is that with the right opportunities and support girls and young women survivors can heal, break destructive cycles, and transform their lives.
-TNCF’s goals are to ensure that every girl and young woman survivor of childhood adversity, violence and trauma can believe in her ability to succeed and thrive; achieve long-term health and economic security; and empower herself and become a force for change.
+National Crittenton’s goals are to ensure that every girl and young woman survivor of childhood adversity, violence and trauma can believe in her ability to succeed and thrive; achieve long-term health and economic security; and empower herself and become a force for change.